stanmaz/BBOalert/README.md

     Shortcut,<token>,<full text>

-In the example :
+In this example :

     Shortcut,TH,Texas->!H

 TH string will be immediately expanded to the "Texas->!H" during text entry in the Message or Explanation text box.
 The tokens can be of any length , but we advise to use uppercase two-character tokens to avoid confusion during normal text entry.

-You are allowed also to define Alt-key shortcuts like this :
+You are also allowed to define Alt-key shortcuts as shown in this example :

     Shortcut,AltA,this text will be inserted if you press Alt-A key